YYLinn/2nd-order-solution-ML-Fairness-/README.md

 10. PiML, https://github.com/SelfExplainML/PiML-Toolbox

-Out of the ten packages, AI Fairness 360 performs the best…..
+Out of the ten packages, AI Fairness 360 outperforms teh rest in terms of bias mitigation, usability, generalizability.

-Below, we include a brief description of the other 9 packages and why we removed them from consideration.
+Below, we include a brief description of the other 9 packages that we tested for bias mitigation and teh reasons behind their exclusion from the experimental analysis.

 **DALEX**